vinamra-jain/markSix/README.md

 # markSix
  This repository contains markSix assignment for neog.Camp which is a language translation app made using Vanilla JS.
+[Click here](https://bananaaa.netlify.app) to use the application.